dataloop-ai/dtlpy-documentation/docs_build/tutorials_templates/annotations/lidar/data_setup/chapter.md

 ## 2. Calibration Data Setup

 To build the LiDAR video file, the calibration data is required to align the point cloud data with the camera images. \
-Extract your dataset calibration data into a `mapping.json` file, in the following format, and upload it to the dataset in the same directory where the `lidar` and `frames` folders are located at.
+Extract your dataset calibration data into a `mapping.json` file, in format provided below, and upload it to the dataset in the same directory where the `lidar` and `frames` folders are located at.

 For a detailed explanation about the parameters required in the `mapping.json` file, please refer to the [Camera Calibration Parameters](https://www.mathworks.com/help/vision/ug/camera-calibration.html#Camera_Calibration_Parameters).